O Holy Night

-"O Holy Night" (original title: Cantique de Noël) is a sacred song about the night of the birth of Jesus Christ, described in the first verse as "the dear Saviour", and frequently performed as a Christmas carol.
-Based on the French-language poem Minuit, chrétiens, written in 1843 by poet Placide Cappeau, it was set to music by composer Adolphe Adam.
-The English version, with small changes to the initial melody, is by John Sullivan Dwight.
+"O Holy Night" (original title: Cantique de Noël) is a sacred song associated with the celebration of the birth of Jesus Christ.
+Its text is based on the 1847 French poem Minuit, chrétiens by Placide Cappeau, which was set to music by composer Adolphe Adam.
+The widely known English version was written by John Sullivan Dwight, who introduced notable changes to the meaning of the original French lyrics.

-In recent times the song has been covered by many popular performers.
+The carol has become a standard part of Christmas repertoire and has been recorded by numerous artists.